My Haiti Experience

 How did I end up in Haiti, one of the poorest country in the world?

 Well, I was starting my third year of studies and I really wanted to travel.
 I had to choose between a three-week traditional internship and a personal project that I could envision and pursue by myself.
 Of course, I chose to do something on my own.

-All the project planning went very fast: we had one month to present the project to the school’s direction, to buy plane tickets ($$), and to raise 1000 euros and give it away to local people, once in Haiti.
-We also had to think about a problematic for movie and to rent the right equipment in order to make something good out of this project (luckily, our school does that for free).
+All the project planning went very fast: we had one month to present the project to the school’s direction, to buy plane tickets ($$), and to raise 1000 euros and give it away to local people.
+We also had to think about a problematic for the movie and to rent the right equipment in order to make something good out of this project (luckily, our school does that for free).

 So there we were, arriving in Haiti, end of November.
 It was a long journey, we arrived very late in Port-au-Prince and spent the night in a hotel.